accordproject/markdown-editor/DEVELOPERS.md

 - Link any issues or pull requests relating to this
 ```

-When approved and ready to merge, a Pull Request should be squashed down to a single buildable commit and merged into master.
+When approved and ready to merge, a Pull Request should be squashed down to a single buildable commit and merged into 'development.

 ## <a name="documentation"></a> Writing Documentation

-The Markdown-Editor project uses [jsdoc][jsdoc] for all of its code
+The Markdown Editor project uses [jsdoc][jsdoc] for all of its code
 documentation.

 This means that all the docs are stored inline in the source code and so are kept in sync as it
 changes.

 This means that since we generate the documentation from the source code, we can easily provide
-version-specific documentation by simply checking out a version of Markdown-Editor and running the build.
+version-specific documentation by simply checking out a version of Markdown Editor and running the build.

 ## License <a name="license"></a>